NelisW/my3D-Trium/building/Trium-build.md

 ==== EEPROM GCodes ====

-    M500 Store current settings in EEPROM for the next startup or M501.
+    M500 Store current settings in EEPROM for the next start-up or M501.
     M501 Read all parameters from EEPROM.
 (Or, undo changes.)
     M502 Reset current settings to defaults, as set in Configurations.h.
 (Follow with M500 to reset the EEPROM too.)
     M503 Print the current settings – ''Not the settings stored in EEPROM.''